Macrodactylus subspinosus

 Macrodactylus subspinosus is a North American beetle of the family Scarabaeidae.
-The members of this genus are known as "Rose chafers", not to be confused with the European "Rose chafer", Cetonia aurata.
+The members of its genus are known as "rose chafers", not to be confused with the European rose chafer, Cetonia aurata.
 M. subspinosus occurs from Eastern Canada to Colorado and is considered a pest of many crops and flowers.
 It is given its common name of rose chafer because it eats the leaves of roses, although it also feeds on many other plants.

 Description

 The rose chafer has a yellowish-tan coloured body that is about 8–13 mm in length, with wings that do not completely cover the abdomen.
 The beetle has six long, spiny, reddish-brown legs that gradually become darker towards the end of the appendage.
 It has two short lamellate antennae that end in a club of flat plates and it has chewing mouthparts.
 Rose chafers are covered in dull yellow hairs which give the body its characteristic colour, however with age and with normal activity the hairs are worn off the head and thorax revealing a black colour.
 It is thus possible to distinguish between older and younger beetles, as older beetles will have fewer hairs and thus be darker in colour.
 Females tend to lose more hairs, especially on the thorax due to the mating process, and can also appear darker in colour.
 Females also tend to be more robust than the male.
 The eggs of the rose chafer are about 1 mm in length and are oval, white and shiny.
 The larvae are white C-shaped grubs that when mature develop a brown head capsule and three distinct pairs of legs.
 The pupae are yellowish-brown in colour and are about 15 mm in length.